-As reported in the July 2015 Central Subway Project Monthly Progress Report - SFMTA.
+As reported in the August 2015 Central Subway Project Monthly Progress Report - SFMTA.

-The remaining contingency, less identified trends, represents 5174.7% of the potential left to spend for Contract 1252 and 1.7% of the potential left to spend for Contract 1300.
-The combined allocated contingency for all construction work less identified trends represents about 4.7% of the potential remaining construction expenditure.
+During this period, SFMTA transferred \$15 million of remaining contingency that had been allocated to the 1252 Contract back to unallocated contingency.
+The remaining contingency, less identified trends, represents 366.0% of the potential left to spend for Contract 1252 and 1.25% of the potential left to spend for Contract 1300.
+The combined allocated contingency for all construction work less identified trends represents about 1.5% of the potential remaining construction expenditure.
 In the opinion of the PMOC, the allocated contingency for the 1252 Contract is greater than the amount required to assure completion of the contract within the budget.
 The allocated contingency for the 1300 Contract is likely not sufficient to complete the contract, and the overall allocated contingency is inadequate for the percentage completion level of construction.
-However, there appears to be sufficient unallocated contingency and excess allocated contingency for the program components for successful completion of the program.
+However, there appears to be sufficient unallocated contingency and excess allocated contingency from other program components for successful completion of the program.

 Table 3 shows the overall budget, trends, and contingency status for the entire Central Subway program.
-As shown, the total contingency, including unallocated contingency and less identified trends, represents 10.7% of the potential remaining spending, which in the opinion of the PMOC, is sufficient to provide reasonable assurance of on-budget completion of the project.
+As shown, the total contingency, including unallocated contingency and less identified trends, represents 10.7% of the potential remaining spending, which, in the opinion of the PMOC, is sufficient to provide reasonable assurance of on-budget completion of the project.